 Isserlis' Theorem

-Isserlis' theorem is kind of cool.
-It rewrites higher-order moments of zero-mean Gaussian random variables as a sum of 2nd-order moments of pairings.
-For zero -mean Gaussian random variables x1,x2,,xd, Isserlis' theorem tells us for even d
+Isserlis' theorem rewrites higher-order moments of zero-mean Gaussian random variables as a sum of 2nd-order moments of pairings.
+For zero-mean Gaussian random variables x1,x2,,xd, Isserlis' theorem tells us for even d

 (1)E[x1x2xd]=pPd2{i,j}pE[xixj]